-- demonstrate respect for the rights, roles and responsibilities of other students and staff. - demonstrate respect for the school and the property of others. - adhere to school policies respecting appropriate use of electronic mail and the internet, including the prohibition of materials that the school has determined to be objectionable. - attend school regularly. - arrive at school on time. - follow guidelines for appropriate school attire. - ensure that all assignments and tests demonstrate academic honesty.
+- demonstrate respect for the rights, roles and responsibilities of other students and staff. - demonstrate respect for the school and the property of others. - adhere to school policies respecting appropriate use of email and the Internet, including the prohibition of materials that the school has determined to be objectionable. - attend school regularly. - e punctual. - follow guidelines for appropriate school attire. - ensure that all assignments and tests demonstrate academic honesty.